 - Form 5500 Method: The number of participants that is reported on the Form 5500, as long as the 5500 was filed by the due date of paying the PCORI fee (the number of participants covered on the HRA plan on the first day and last day of the Plan year, divided by two).

-The PCORI fee is reported and paid annually on IRS Form 720 (Quarterly Federal Exercise Tax Return Form) and will be due by July 31 of the year following the calendar year in which the applicable plan year ended.
+The PCOR fee is reported and paid annually on IRS Form 720 (Quarterly Federal Exercise Tax Return Form) and will be due by July 31 of the year following the calendar year in which the applicable plan year ended.
 Although most Form 720 Excise taxes are reported quarterly, the employer is only required to report and pay the PCORI fee once a year by July 31.
 Plan sponsors with calendar-year plans must remit the PCORI fees applicable for the 2012 plan year by July 31, 2013.

 The employer must file and pay the PCORI fees for their plan.
-The Regulations indicate that the reporting and payment of PCORI fees cannot be delegated to a third party (such as NEO).
+The Regulations indicate that the reporting and payment of PCORI fees cannot be delegated to a third party.